 - Allow staff to do other things.

-"Interpretation is a communication process designed to "reveal" meanings and relationships of our cultural and natural heritage, to the visitors, through first hand experiences with objects, artifacts, landscapes or sites."
+Heritage interpretation is a communication process designed to "reveal" meanings and relationships of our cultural and natural heritage, to the visitors, through first hand experiences with objects, artefacts, landscapes or sites.

 What is an "Interpretive" Exhibit?

-An interpretive exhibit makes its topic "come to life" through active visitor involvement and extreme relevance to the everyday life of the visitor.
+An interpretive exhibit makes a topic "come to life" through active visitor involvement and extreme relevance to the everyday life of the visitor.
 Interpretive exhibits should:

-- Employ interpretive techniques and principles (Tilden’s Interpretive Principles).
+- Employ interpretive techniques and “Tilden’s interpretive principles”

-- Relate to the everyday life of the viewer.
+- Relate to the everyday life of the audience.

 - Reveal the main concept in a unique, creative ending or viewpoint.

-- Be Objective based with specific outcomes or products.
+- Be objective and/or benefit based with specific outcomes or products.

 The two hardest questions for an exhibit designer/planner to ask and answer!